‘A new culture of trust’: New combined law enforcement center officially opens to public (with video)

 “This is a great day,” Christensen told the Pilot & Today ahead of the ceremony, which was held in the new facility’s parking lot.
 He indicated that it was a much needed project that he was thrilled to see come to fruition.

-The facility will help law enforcement greater engage with the community in comfortable, state-of-the-art surroundings, he said.
+The facility will help law enforcement better engage with the community in comfortable, state-of-the-art surroundings, he said.

 “Every piece is to serve you better,” Christensen later said of the new facility.

-Wiggins told the crowd that, already in the last few weeks, he has witnessed proof that the new facility has boosted communications and collaboration between his agency and the police department.
+Wiggins told the crowd that, already in the past few weeks, he has witnessed proof that the new facility has boosted communications and collaboration between his agency and the Police Department.

 To reach Bryce Martin, call 970-871-4206 or email bmartin@SteamboatPilot.com.